-PowerPoint 2011 lets you merge the shapes with its four Combine Shape commands: Combine, Union, Intersect, and Subtract -- you can end up with some seriously impressive results.
+PowerPoint 2011 for Mac lets you merge the shapes with its four Combine Shape commands: Combine, Union, Intersect, and Subtract—you can end up with some seriously impressive results.
 In this tutorial, we'll show how you can subtract one shape from another.
 For example, we placed several shapes over one larger heart shape as shown towards the left of Figure 1.
 With these shapes selected, we could use the Subtract command that is explained later in this tutorial to create a cutout shape, as shown towards the right in Figure 1.

 Figure 1: Sample showing the use of the Shape Subtract command

-Once you finish reading this tutorial, do view the sample presentations embedded on the bottom of this page to see more samples of shapes created using the Subtract command.
+Once you finish reading this tutorial, do view the sample presentations embedded at the bottom of this page to see more samples of shapes created using the Subtract command.